 “With good character, good cattle, and good work we will supply Chico with quality beef” Paul Lucas (My great, great, great grandfather)

 I am very passionate about agriculture and want to share my life and experiences with those who are curious about agriculture.
 Feel free to ask me anything about ag and I will do my best to answer honestly, without scaring the crap out of you or bashing farmers and ranchers that produce differently from myself.
 This blog is about my very unique life.
-It will mainly focus on the ranch and my recipes but don’t be surprised if some random things pop up.
+It mainly focuses on the ranch, my recipes and the ridiculous things I get myself into, but don’t be surprised if some random things pop up.
 Be warned, I am anything but normal.
-If there is anything you want to know about my ranch or me, please e-mail me at MegRBrown@gmail.com.
-Thanks for checking out my blog!

 Don’t poke me with a stick, please.